abigailStev/lag_spectra/README.md

 # lag_spectra
-Makes lag-frequency and lag-energy spectra for cross-spectral analysis of a time series.
-The cross spectra and power spectra are read in as a FITS file.
+Computes and plots frequency lags, energy lags, and covariance spectra for cross-spectral analysis of a time series.
+The cross spectra and power spectra are read in as a FITS file, created in ccf.py.

 ## Contents

 ### covariance_spectrum.py
-Computes the covariance spectrum.
+Computes the covariance spectrum from the averaged cross spectrum.
 See Uttley et al 2014 section 2 for the relevant equations and physical explanation.

 ### get_lags.py
-Computes the phase lag and time lag of bands of interest with a reference energy band from the average cross spectrum.
-Can average over frequency and over energy.
+Computes the phase lag and time lag of bands of interest with a reference energy band from the averaged cross spectrum.
+Can average lags over frequency and over energy channel.
 See Uttley et al 2014 section 2 for the relevant equations and physical explanations.

 Currently (09 Apr 2015) seems to be off by a factor of 2?
 Saw this line in Nov 2015 -- don't think it is anymore.